luigieai/StringlerBot/README.md

 # StringlerBlot
-Typescript bot made with discord.js - I'm creating while learn more about Javascript/Typescript
+Typescript bot made with discord.js - I'm creating while learn more about Javascript/Typescript.
+Configuration are located in botconfig.ts